kermitt2/entity-fishing/doc/restAPI.rst

 - **offsetStart, offsetEnd**: the position offset of where the entity starts and ends in the text element in characters (JSON UTF-8 characters)

-- **nerd_score**: disambiguation confidence score, indicates the score of the entity against the other entity candidates for the text mention,

-- **nerd_selection_score**: selection confidence score, indicates how certain the disambiguated entity is actually valid for the text mention,
+- **confidence_score**: disambiguation and selection confidence score, indicates how certain the disambiguated entity is actually valid for the text mention (this depends a lot on the amount of contextual text where this entity is predicted, the more the better),

 - **wikipediaExternalRef**: id of the wikipedia page.
 This id can be used to retrieve the original page from wikipedia3 or to retrieve all the information associated to the concept in the knowledge base (definition, synonyms, categories, etc. - see the section “Knowledge base concept retrieval”),

+- **wikidataId**: the Wikidata QID of the predicted entity.
+This ID can be used to retrieve the complete Wikidata entry in the knowledge base (the section “Knowledge base concept retrieval”).

 - **type**: NER class of the entity (see table of the 27 NER classes below under “2.
 Named entity types”),

-- **sense**: NER sense mapped on Wordnet synset - senses are provided to improve the disambiguation process, but they are currently not very reliable.

 The type of recognised entities are restricted to a set of 27 classes of named entities (see `GROBID NER documentation <http://grobid-ner.readthedocs.io/en/latest/class-and-senses/>`_).
-Entities not covered by the knowledge bases (the identified entities unknown by Wikipedia) will be characterized only by an entity class, a word sense estimation and a confidence score, without any reference to a Wikipedia article or domain information.
+Entities not covered by the knowledge bases (the identified entities unknown by Wikipedia) will be characterized only by an entity class and a confidence score, without any reference to a Wikipedia article or domain information.

 **Response when processing a search query**
 ::
    {
+      "software": "entity-fishing",
+      "version": "0.0.5",
-      "runtime": 146,
+      "runtime": 4,
       "nbest": false,
       "shortText": "concrete pump sensor",
       "language": {
          "lang": "en",
-         "conf": 0.0
+         "conf": 1.0
       },
       "global_categories":
       [